Can You Drink Wine if You Have Fatty Liver (NAFLD)? Risks & Safer Alternatives

 Why you should not drink wine if you have a fatty liver disease

-On the contrary, we have one disease that affects the liver, which is the same organ that is hit the worst by alcohol consumption.
-Even small amounts can do a lot of damage now when the organ is not in top shape.
+On the contrary, NAFLD affects the liver, which is the same organ that is hit the worst by alcohol consumption.
+Even small amounts can do a lot of damage now when the liver is not in top shape.

 How does alcohol – including wine – harm our liver?